AdMoR/admor.github.io/_posts/2023-06-03-Building a UI for a generative AI app.markdown

 ## 1 - a) Idea 1 : the brute force approach

 Idea 1 :

 - A script is transformed into N scenes
 - For each scene, create K images with a txt2img model
 - Let it run for X hours
-- The UI kicks in and the user select the best images
+- The UI is useful to let the user select the best images

 Why this approach :